|

 Harry M. Bitner sold the stations to N.H.
 Broadcasting Company, Inc.,

-and the construction permit for WVMA FM expired in September (WMUR
+and the construction permit for WVMA FM expired in September (WMUR was

-Bitner owned WFEA for
+Bitner owned WFEA for just over

-just over three years when he sold to N.H.
+three years when he sold to N.H.
 Broadcasting, Inc. for $186,661.
+The

-The principals were brothers Henry and Morris Silver, owners of a successful
+principals were brothers Henry and Morris Silver, owners of a successful

 Manchester bottling company and beverage distribution business, and Samuel